armelf/Financial-Algorithms/README.md

 ### Data acquisition

-SimFin is a platform where we can retrieve free fundamental data until one year efore the retrieval date. `simfin` is the corresponding Python API.
+SimFin is a platform where we can retrieve free fundamental data until one year before the retrieval date. `simfin` is the corresponding Python API.
 You will find more information about it here: https://simfin.com/ and the Github page is: https://github.com/SimFin/simfin-tutorials.
 To install it run the following code in the terminal:

 ```bash
 pip install simfin
 ```

-Sinfin proposes fundamental data for **a lot of company**, of a *quarterly*, *annual* and *ttm (Twelve Trailing Months)* basis.
+Simfin proposes fundamental data for **a lot of companies**, on a *quarterly*, *annual* and *ttm (Twelve Trailing Months)* basis.
 The platform also gives access to historical prices data on a **daily basis**.
 We will use this abondance of data to develop a **long-only multi-stocks strategy** and at each potential trading time, we only pick and trade on a certain number of stocks.

 Below are the interesting fundamental metrics, available on SimFin, that will help us to construct our set of features: